It’s a sad fact, but it’s true: anxiety is among the most common mood disorders, and one of the most common mental health problems in the world today.

 About a third of adults are expected to face a serious case of anxiety disorder at some point in their lives according to current studies.
 That’s right, one in three.

-With that in mind, holistic anxiety treatment is becoming more and more of a necessity.
+With that in mind, holistic anxiety treatments like the power of aromatherapy for anxiety, mindfulness and breath work are becoming more and more of a necessity.
 Unfortunately, in many places, institutional resources are still lagging far behind on this matter, and even the current state of development of anxiety medication doesn’t bring relief to everyone.

 This is why medical use of cannabis has gone up dramatically over the past couple of decades, and even more so over the past five years.